bckohan/django-enum/doc/source/index.rst

 ====================

 django-enum_ supports enum types that do not derive from Django's ``IntegerChoices`` and ``TextChoices``.
-This allows us to use other libs like enum-properties_ which makes possible very rich enumeration fields:
+This allows us to use other libs like :doc:`enum-properties:index` which makes possible very rich enumeration fields:

 .. code-block:: console